To order custom grafts visit

 - Get out there and collect, looking for good healthy material.
 Avoid any noticeable pathogenic organisms like cankers, fungal bodies, etc. We are after growth from last season only, anything older will likely result in failure.
 In the following photo, notice the ripples in the bark near the base of this scion which divides this past year’s growth from the previous year’s.

-a.
-The image on the top is a length only 2 inches long.
-Since buds on the distal end (toward the tip) are usually less developed, succulent or prone to cold injury, and since buds on the proximal end (toward the base) are usually small and tardy in growing.
-The section of wood here shows little choices remaining.
+The branch on the top is only 2 inches long.
+Since buds on the distal end (toward the tip) are usually less developed, succulent or prone to cold injury, and since buds on the proximal end (toward the base) are usually small and tardy in growing, this section of wood leaves few bud choices remaining.

-b.
-The lower example is shorter still, with spurs and spurlike growth without a useable amount of internodal space.
-The internode is simply the space between the buds, which becomes important in grafting because it is the area where the cut is made.
-The longer the cut, the more cambial contact is allowed for, and thus great chance for union to be made.
-(More on this point in the grafting posts).
+The lower example is shorter still, with spurs and spur-like growth without a useable amount of internodal space.
+The internode is the space between the buds, which becomes important in grafting because it is the area where the cut is made.
+The longer the cut, the greater the area for cambial contact which increases the chance for a successful graft to be made.
+(You can find more on this point in the grafting posts).

 This final image gives us an idea of the minimal caliper and the optimal internodal spacing.
 In this specimen an oblique cut of nearly an inch can be made for a whip graft.
 The buds are apparently healthy, without being so protruding as to break off during grafting or transport.

 Scionwood must remain turgid (full of moisture), but without being drenched in water.
-The easiest method is to place them in a zip-lock or twist tied plastic bag with a few damp paper towels around them or beside them.
+The easiest method is to place them in a zipper or twist tied plastic bag with a few damp paper towels around or beside the wood.
 Damp means rinsed then wrung out, not dripping.
 Put the bag in the bottom level of the refrigerator, checking periodically to make sure the towel is damp, and the scions are plump and not molding.
 They will keep for up to 6 months if payed attention to.